ashemsay/restic_ynh/README.md

 5,17:00 : Every day at 5 AM and at 5 PM

+After each invocation an e-mail will be sent to root@yourdomain.tld with the execution log.

 See here for more info : https://wiki.archlinux.org/index.php/Systemd/Timers#Realtime_timer

 At the end of the installation, the app displays the public_key and the user to give to the person who has access to the server B.